Mutiny (2026 film): Production

-Mutiny was produced by Jason Statham's new production company Punch Palace Productions and MadRiver Pictures with a script written by Lindsay Michel and J. P. Davis.
+Mutiny was produced by Jason Statham's production company Punch Palace Productions and MadRiver Pictures with a script written by Lindsay Michel and J. P. Davis.
 The project had Statham attached to star and Jean-François Richet to direct going into the 2024 Cannes Film Market.
 In September 2024, Annabelle Wallis was cast to lead opposite Statham.
 In October, Jason Wong joined the cast.
 The casting of Roland Møller as the film's antagonist as well as Arnas Fedaravičius, and Adrian Lester was announced in November.

 Principal photography began in September 2024 in the United Kingdom.
 Part of filming locked down the entrance to One Canada Square at Canary Wharf.
 Additional filming took place in Malta, and ultimately wrapped on November 25.

+Marcus Trumpp composed the score for the film.

 Release

-Mutiny is scheduled to be released in the United States on August 21, 2026.
-It was previously scheduled to release on January 9, 2026.
+Mutiny was released in the United States on August 21, 2026.
+It was previously scheduled to be released on January 9, 2026.

 Lionsgate acquired the project for North American distribution before the 2024 Cannes Film Market, where it remained for sale in other regions.
 Just like with The Beekeeper, Sky acquired the distribution rights for the United Kingdom through StudioCanal for a theatrical release as well as on Sky Cinema, while The Veterans will handle international sales for the film.

+On August 19, 2026, Amazon accidentally leaked the full movie briefly to their streaming service which remained up for hours, angering film buyers.

+Reception

+On the review aggregator website Rotten Tomatoes, 50% of 124 critics' reviews are positive, with an average rating of 5.2/10.
+The website’s consensus reads: "Mutiny offers up a bounty of crunchy carnage that Jason Statham serves with characteristic finesse, but convoluted plotting and an unrelentingly grim tone weigh down this action flick's fun factor like an anchor."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 25 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.